Sunning Bear

 • Size: 42" x 12" x 25"

-“I work with the natural texture and color of the stone to create representative sculpture of animals, human forms and abstract shapes.”
+“I work with the natural texture and color of the stone to create representative sculptures of animals, human forms, and abstract shapes,” says Olsen.

 502 Water St., Saugatuck, MI 49453

-• Notice how the sunning bear is close to the ground in the park, where people would also be sunning on the grass.
+Notice how this sunning bear is positioned low to the ground, just like someone relaxing in the park and sunning themselves on the grass.

-• Look at how the figure is so close to the edge of the blanket.
-This suggests that the bear is larger than it appears.
+Take a final look.
+Notice how the bear lies close to the edge of the blanket.
+This small detail suggests the bear is larger than it appears.